lgmorand/training-aks-lab1/_entries/02-06 challenge3.md

     - port: 80 # SERVICE exposed port
       name: http # SERVICE port name
       protocol: TCP # The protocol the SERVICE will listen to
-      targetPort: http # Port to forward to in the POD
+      targetPort: 5000 # Port to forward to in the POD
 ```

 Deploy the service: